Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/ONE+.md

 The token characters used in multiple element definitions are as follows:

 , - Does not affect nest level
 | - Same as ','
 : - Increments nest level
 ; - Decrements nest level
 ( - Stores but does not affect nest level
-) - Restores nest level to that stored by corresponding '(' { - Stores and increments nest level
+) - Restores nest level to that stored by corresponding '('
+{ - Stores and increments nest level
 } - Restores nest level to that stored by corresponding '{'

 ### Example 1

     a, b, c

-becomes
+Becomes:

     -
     	a